Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: A New Approach Inspired By Weighted Voronoi Tesselations

 with $h_{ij}=(h_i+h_j)/2$.
 The function $f(h_{ij},r_{ij})$ should be compact within $2h$, and empirical tests show fastest convergence of the method for a $r^{-2}$ dependence.
-In practice, we add an $\epsilon$ term in the denominator to avoid numerical problems for close particles, and subtract a constant value to make sure the function value vanishes at the boundary at 2h and is set to 0 if the separation is larger than that.
-Thus, we can express the function as $f(h_{ij}/r_{ij})=[h_{ij}/(r_{ij}+\epsilon)]^{2}+{\rm const}$.
-The value of $\mu$ in equation (\ref{e.wvtdisplacement}) regulates what fraction of $h_{ij}$ the particles are allowed to move during each iteration step.
+In practice, we add an $\epsilon$ term in the denominator to avoid numerical problems for close particles, and subtract a constant value to make sure the function value vanishes at the boundary at 2$h$ and is set to 0 if the separation is larger than that.
+Thus, we can express the function as $f(h_{ij},r_{ij})=[h_{ij}/(r_{ij}+\epsilon)]^{2}+{\rm const}$.
+The value of $\mu$ in Equation (\ref{e.wvtdisplacement}) regulates what fraction of $h_{ij}$ the particles are allowed to move during each iteration step.
 This free parameter should be chosen to ensure fast convergence.
 In practice, we shrink $\mu$ monotonically with the number of iterations, so particles can move relatively freely at the beginning and at the end ``freeze'' into their final position.
 Note that the particle spacing $\delta({\bf r})$ can be an almost arbitrary function of space, as long as its value does not change significantly across one particle spacing to ensure convergence of the method, i.e. $\Delta\delta({\bf r})/\delta({\bf r}) <<1$.
-If the method converges properly, the particles positions are coincident with the generators of the multiplicatively weighted Voronoi centroidal tesselation with the smoothing length as multiplication factor.

-Note that we have narrowed down to a very specific subclass of weighted Voronoi tesselations.
-We use a multiplicatively weighted tesselation (one could also use additively weighted functions).
-We have also chosen a specific function for our multiplicative factor.
-We also emphasize that the functional form of $f$ should not be unique to solve this problem.
 We chose the $r^{-2}$ dependence as it reproduces locally many desirable properties of a gravitational glass.
 A functional form based on the SPH kernel would be another natural choice for this problem, though we did not thoroughly test this possibility.
-Certainly a broad set of WVT solutions are available and many will not set up conditions ideal for SPH modeling.

-This technique is different than the Lloyd algorithm \citep{Lloyd} solutions which calculate Voronoi Tesselations and reset the particle positions at the centroids, iterating to convergence.
-Such techniques can guarantee the co-location of the centroid and particle to the chosen tolerance.
-With a given metric, one can redistribute the particles to follow the desired resolution.
-Our method allowed us to easily prescribe the desired resolution, but it does not guarantee co-location of the particle and centroid.
-However, for our models, we find that the particle position and centroid are co-located within -0.3\% of the smoothing length.